ennisd2/dtube-community-support/README.md

 In default configuration, DCS will check for francophone videos.
 You can change that by modifying "tags" in config.js file.
 "tags" is an array, you can add many tags in order to support multiple communities.

-"blacklist" is an array allowing not storing the contents.
+"blacklist" (array) : Don't pin authors's contents even if he is using "tag".

+"whitelist" (array): Pin author's content even if he is not using "tag"

+Whitelist array has the precedence over blacklist.